jordan-cutler/tech-work-terms/README.md

 30. We need to spread our tribal knowledge
 31. We have a single point of failure
 32. We'll need to pivot here
+33. Can I please get a quick review of this PR?
+34. LGTM 👍